rexfaq/rexfaq/README.md

 No and no. What will disappear (decrease) is the % of interest you get, since many TREX stakes are being made on a daily basis, and this lowers the % for every other stakes.

+**39) Can binance due to some crypto regulations cann the coin?**

+This is a very unusual question about Rex.
+Binance is not a regulator, it's a crypto exchange.
+The only thing Binance can do is not list Rex as one of their trading crypto assets.
+This won't harm Rex at all, if we take into account Hex historical precification.
+It never needed a single exchange to succeed, it doesn't depend on that.

+**40)How long is the revoke stake available without penalty after putting a stake?
+1 day?**

+Yes.

+**41) What happens when you break a stake?**

+You can either split it or revoke it.
+It's a contract!
+You made a commitment.
+It's written in stone since it's a smart contract.
+And immutable.
+So the penalty is from 100% of your principal to 0% calculated from day 1 to seven and a half years (when maximum staking 5555 days).
+If it's a 30 days stake, then it's 15 days until it has no penalty.

+**42) Will I make to BPD?
+I have participated in 3 auctions - all with 5 bnb each + 20 mrex owned?**

+The chances are very high.
+That's because as in today (09/22/2021), you still have 271 days to be selected, and if you don't, you end up being eligible for the treasury.
+Check "BNB treasury" on Rex website.
+You can always create more wallets and make them eligible for BPD also.